 During the first exercise, Allison invited the group to review the current RTP goals and define their top priorities.
-She encouraged them to consolidate goals whenever possible and consider their the importance of developing achievable goals.
-They also stated their main priority is safety and security.
-The group affirmed their desire for communities and transportation systems to be safe.
+She encouraged them to consolidate goals whenever possible and consider their

 One participant asked Allison to clarify if they are aiming to narrow the priorities down to a specific number.
 Allison responded the groups should do whatever they feel is right, and Margi confirmed.